-When investigating where these students gained their computational knowledge, we expected themes of content and support structure to emerge.
-However, the themes that emerged from every participant’s interview primarily related to the support structures they employed, rather than the content that helped them succeed when performing applications of statistical computing.
-In this section, we present these themes that developed throughout the participants’ interviews: (1) independent research, (2) singular consultant, and (3) peer support.
+When investigating the phenomena of acquiring the computational knowledge necessary to implement statistics in environmental science research, we expected themes of coursework and support structure to emerge.
+However, the experiences that emerged from every participant’s interview primarily related to the support structures they employed, rather than the coursework that helped them to acquire the computational knowledge necessary for applying statistics in their research.
+In this section, we present themes describing the phenomenon of statistical computing knowledge acquisition that developed throughout the participants’ interviews: (1) independent research, (2) singular consultant, and (3) peer support.
 A sub-theme of “coursework” appeared within peer support and independent research, where participants voiced the importance of their coursework on their knowledge of statistical computing.
 However, this sub-theme was consistently voiced to depend on either peer assistance or independent research in its impact on participants’ understanding of statistical computing.
 The themes and sub-themes are summarized in Table 2.

 Table 2.
 Participants’ themes in acquisition of statistical computing knowledge